Xingu Indigenous Park: Peoples

 The first explorer to contact and write about the people of the region was the German anthropologist Karl von den Steinen in the 1880s, followed by short visits by other anthropologists and government surveyors.
-But the first outside permanent residence there was by the São Paulo brothers Orlando and Claudio Villas Boas, from 1947 to 1976.
+But the first outside permanent residence there was by the São Paulo brothers Orlando and Claudio Villas-Bôas, from 1947 to 1976.
 They devised a new system for helping indigenous peoples, as friends, helpers and equals rather than as colonialist officials.
 This is now adopted throughout Brazil.
 By slowly introducing change at a rate that the indigenous peoples wanted and could absorb, they brought them in only two generations to awareness of all aspects of modern Brazilian society without losing their respect for their traditional communal societies and way of life.

-Leaders of Xingu indigenous groups such as Aritana Yawalapiti and Raoni Metuktire, both trained by the Villas Boas, are now spokesmen for all Brazil's indigenous peoples on a world stage.
+Leaders of Xingu indigenous groups such as Aritana Yawalapiti and Raoni Metuktire, both trained by the Villas-Bôas brothers, are now spokesmen for all Brazil's indigenous peoples on a world stage.
 Ever since the late 1970s the Director of the Xingu Indigenous Park has been indigenous, chosen by the area's chiefs.

-In the sixty years after contact by Von den Steinen, the Xingu peoples had been struck by alien diseases such as measles and influenza that reduced their small populations by two-thirds.
-The Villas Boas completely reversed this decline through an agreement with Professor Roberto Baruzzi of a São Paulo teaching hospital, whereby for over fifty years teams of volunteer doctors have inoculated and tended the Xingu peoples to the highest medical standards.
+In the sixty years after contact with Von den Steinen, the Xingu peoples had been struck by alien diseases such as measles and influenza that reduced their small populations by two-thirds.
+The Villas-Bôas brothers completely reversed this decline through an agreement with Professor Roberto Baruzzi of a São Paulo teaching hospital, whereby for over fifty years teams of volunteer doctors have inoculated and tended the Xingu peoples to the highest medical standards.